BelianiRafal/Extension/README.md

 7. Function ```parse_response_prices``` responsible for parsing response price for particular **SLAVE_ID**.
 8. Function ```getAllSAId``` responsible for selecting all **MASTER_ID** from SA page.
 Function for located inside file ```selectProduct```.

-## HOW TO CREATE COMPONENT/NEWSLETTER/LANDING/BANNER TEMPLATE
+## HOW TO CREATE COMPONENT/NEWSLETTER/LANDING/CGB BANNER TEMPLATE
 1. Create object with predefined properties.
 2. Add to:
 - TEMPLATES ARRAY in case of Newsletter, Landing, Banner.